 Can be a Karmic Death.

 Sister Trope to Suicide, Not Murder.
 An inversion of Make It Look Like an Accident.
 Compare Accidental Murder, where it was an accident, but it was still a person who did it.
+Also compare Accidental Suicide, in which a character unintentionally kills themself.
 Contrast also "Strangers on a Train"-Plot Murder, which is a premeditated murder that deliberately looks like accidental manslaughter.
 Related to Necro Non Sequitur.

 - In Accident, the Brain is an "accident choreographer" who specializes in killing people by arranging freak "accidents".
 During one of his assignments, something goes wrong and an actual freak accident results in one of his men being run over by a bus.
 The circumstances of this accident are so similar to the ones he arranges that the Brain becomes convinced that this was a deliberate attack aimed at him.
 His obsession drives him into paranoia, but as the viewer learns there never was a conspiracy, this really was just a freak accident.